-- School officials impose a suspension or removal that constitutes a disciplinary change of placement - The principal decides to place a student in an interim alternative educational setting (IAES) for behavior involving weapons, illegal drugs or controlled substances - An impartial hearing officer decides to place a student in an IAES when it has been determined that continuing the student's placement is substantially likely to result in injury to the student or to others.
+- School officials impose a suspension or removal that constitutes a disciplinary change of placement - The principal decides to place a student in an interim alternative educational setting (IAES) for behavior involving weapons, illegal drugs or controlled substances - •

 If the CSE determines that the student's behavior was a manifestation of his or her disability, the student may return to School.
-The CSE will conduct a Functional Behavioral Assessment (FBA) and either develop or review a Behavioral Intervention Plan (BIP) for the student.
+The school psychologist from CSE will conduct a Functional Behavioral Assessment (FBA) and either develop or review a Behavioral Intervention Plan (BIP) for the student.

-If the CSE determines that the student's behavior was not a manifestation of his or her disability, the removal from school (suspension or expulsion) will continue until the end of the determined period.
-During such suspension or expulsion, the student shall receive appropriate special education services that will allow him or her to continue to participate in the educational curriculum and progress towards the student's IEP goals.
+If the CSE determines that the student's behavior was not a manifestation of his or her disability, the removal from school the suspension will continue until the end of the determined period,, and the expulsion will stand During such suspension or expulsion, the student shall receive appropriate special education services that will allow him or her to continue to participate in the educational curriculum and progress towards the student's IEP goals.
 The CSE will conduct a FBA and either develop or review a Behavioral Intervention Plan (BIP) for the student to prevent the behavior from recurring.

-A parent may appeal the decision at the Manifest Determination meeting by requesting an expedited impartial hearing.
+A parent may appeal the manifestation determination by requesting an expedited impartial hearing.